The Clear Edge

 The Executive Summary

-• Who this is for: Creative agency founders in the $200K–$600K annually band running 4–8 person teams, stuck reviewing every project, working 60–80 hour weeks, and unable to add more work without quality or health breaking.
+• Who this is for: Creative agency founders in the $200K–$600K annually band with 4–8 person teams, stuck reviewing every project, working 60–80 hour weeks, and unable to take on more work without something breaking.

-• The Judgment Bottleneck Problem: Founder creative judgment is the hard ceiling—teams produce 80% of the work, but 15–25 hours of weekly founder review, inconsistent quality (1.5–2.5 SD), and a $360K annual pricing gap between templated and judgment-driven work keep capacity stuck at 12–15 projects a month.
+• The Judgment Bottleneck Problem: Founder judgment caps capacity—teams produce most of the work, but 15–25 hours of weekly review, 1.5–2.5 SD quality swings, and a $360K gap between templated and judgment-driven work keep you stuck at 12–15 projects a month.

-• What you’ll learn: How to run a Four-Metric Baseline, diagnose constraints like Founder Judgment Bottleneck, Template Trap, and Quality Control Chaos, extract 15–25 Judgment Patterns, convert them into teachable Decision Frameworks, and train your team through pattern recognition and live Pattern Application Logs.
+• What you’ll learn: How to run a Four-Metric Baseline, pinpoint the Founder Judgment Bottleneck, extract 15–25 Judgment Patterns, convert them into teachable Decision Frameworks, and train the team using live Pattern Application Logs.

-• What changes if you apply it: You document judgment across 30–50 past projects, cut founder review from 18–25 to 8–12 hours weekly, raise quality (client satisfaction SD dropping toward 1.0), expand to 20–22 projects a month without new headcount, and unlock $140K+ annual upside while preserving premium pricing.
+• What changes if you apply it: You document judgment across 30–50 past projects, cut weekly review from 18–25 to 8–12 hours, tighten quality toward 1.0 SD, expand to 20–22 projects a month without new headcount, and unlock $140K+ of upside while keeping premium pricing.

 Written by Nour Boustani for $200K–$600K creative agency founders who want to scale beyond their own judgment without killing creative quality or eroding premium positioning.